rocket-man/fork-spring5-cert-study-notes/notes.md

 10. Combining Lifecycle mechanism

-You have three options for controlling bean life cycle: The InitializingBean and DisposableBean callback interfaces: custom init() and destroy() methods; and the @PostConstruct() and @PreDestroy() annotations.
+You have three options for controlling bean life cycle:
+	1. the @PostConstruct() and @PreDestroy() annotations
+	2. The InitializingBean and DisposableBean callback interfaces
+	3. custom init() and destroy() method

 Multiple lifecycle mechanisms configured for the same bean, with different initialization methods, are called as follow:
 - Method annotated with @PostConstruct